-Meade quickly ordered V Corps, his former command now led by Major General George Sykes, to reinforce Sickles.
-Meade also directed his chief engineer, Brigadier General Gouverneur Warren, to reconnoiter the Round Tops.
+Meade quickly ordered the Fifth Corps, his former command now led by Major-General George Sykes, to reinforce Sickles.
+Meade also directed Gouverneur Warren to reconnoiter the Round Tops.
 Warren scaled Little Round Top, a rocky, wooded eminence rising 650 feet.
 He saw Confederates massing below and quickly realized they could place artillery on this hill and enfilade the Federal army all the way north to Cemetery Hill.

-The Confederates then shifted their focus to the north, intending to execute Lee’s plan to launch assaults en echelon.
+The Confederates then shifted their focus to the north, intending to execute Lee’s plan of launching assaults en echelon.
 McLaws’s division attacked Sickles’s exposed salient around 5:30 p.m.
 Fighting surged back and forth as the Wheat Field changed hands six times before the Confederates finally made a breakthrough.
-However, the Federals held the enemy off with artillery until Major General Winfield Scott Hancock’s II Corps came up to stabilize the left-center of the Federal line.
+However, the Federals held the enemy off with artillery until Major-General Winfield Scott Hancock’s Second Corps came up to stabilize the left-center of the Federal line.

-McLaws deployed Brigadier General William Barksdale’s brigade around 6:30 p.m., which swept through the Peach Orchard and captured a Federal battery.
-However, Barksdale fell mortally wounded, and a Federal counterattack virtually destroyed his brigade.
+McLaws deployed Brigadier-General William Barksdale’s brigade around 6:30 p.m., which swept through the Peach Orchard and captured a Federal battery.
+However, Barksdale was shot five times and fell mortally wounded, and a Federal counterattack virtually destroyed his brigade.
 The Confederates next tried breaking the Federal center to no avail.
 The 1st Minnesota under Colonel William Colvill was nearly annihilated in a futile counterattack.

 During all this brutal fighting, Sickles was wounded in the leg and carried from the field.
 He inexplicably blamed Meade for the heavy losses his corps sustained, despite having advanced on his own initiative into the face of massed Confederates.